 At least one join must exist between the data sets.
-For more information about using and creating joins, see Chapter 6, "Creating a database or JDBC query."

 4 To create the query, double-click the data fields to use in the report design.
 The data fields then appear in the lower pane, as shown in Figure 3-19.